Course - General Chemistry - TMT4110

 - Describe the various types of chemical bonds and why these come into being.

 - Explain the basic principles of organic and polymer chemistry, including rules for naming organic compounds.

 - Account for shape and name of the orbitals of the atom and assess the electron configuration of an element from its position in the periodic table.

 In the laboratory the students are supposed to obtain a deeper understanding of the principles through the experiments, and be trained in working accurately.

 Learning methods and activities

 Lectures, exercises and laboratory work.
 2/3 of the written exercises have to be passed in order to take the final exam.
 All laboratory exercises must be performed satisfactorily.
-Midterm exam(s) must be passed in order to take the final exam.
+At least three midterm exam(s) must be passed in order to take the final exam.

 The exam may include topics that have been treated in the laboratory course.
 The assessment in the course is based on a final written exam.

 - Laboratory couse